rubickcz/dotfiles/README.md

 ondra ALL=(ALL) NOPASSWD: /usr/bin/hdparm
 ```

+## Troubleshooting

+### X.org does not start
+This is most likely caused by some issue with video driver.
+Make sure drivers for your GPU are installed.

 ## Note

 Some config files contain hardware dependent options for specific machines.
 A machine is recognized by its hostname.
 Currently, I have following machines: